seldonlabs/OmniScanner/README.md

-# OmniScanner
+# OmniScanner (DEPRECATED - NOT SUPPORTED ANYMORE)
+Omniscanner has been decomissioned.
-An EDMC plugin for scanning commanders and getting their background info.
+~~An EDMC plugin for scanning commanders and getting their background info.~~

 ## About
 OmniScanner is a plugin for scanning commanders and get their background profiles from [Inara][0] and from the [Ronin of Amarak (ROA) PVP Database][1].